Acomb, North Yorkshire: 20th century

 In 1920, the Corporation of York purchased Acomb Hall to provide maternity facilities in the city.
 The Maternity Hospital opened in 1922, but was re-classified for geriatric treatment in 1954, when maternity facilities were opened in Fulford.

 On 12 February 1934, the Regent Cinema opened in Acomb, located right on the boundary between Acomb and Holgate.
 It had 899 seats arranged over stalls and a single balcony.
 Along with many cinemas in the country, it suffered from falling audiences in the 1950s and eventually closed on 4 April 1959.
 The last film shown was "Sierra Baron".

 Governance

 Acomb is part of the City of York Unitary Authority and is represented on the council by two wards, Acomb Ward and Westfield Ward.
 Acomb Ward returns two Councillors, currently both Labour, and Westfield Ward three councillors, all Liberal Democrat.
 This represents approximately 6.4% of the total number of City Councillors.

-Following the 2011 local elections, the current Councillors for Acomb Ward are the Deputy Leader for the Labour Group, Tracey Simpson-Laing, and David Horton (Labour).
-The current Councillors for the Westfield Ward are the Stephen Burton, Lynn Jeffries and Dafydd Williams all of the local Labour Party.
+Following the 2023 local elections, the current Councillors for Acomb Ward are Katie Lomas and Jason Rose.
+The current Councillors for the Westfield Ward are Andrew Waller, Jo Coles and Emily Nelson.

+On 1 April 1934 1223 acre were transferred to York parish, on 1 April 1937 the parish was abolished and the remaining 358 acre became part of Askham Bryan.
+In 1931 the parish had a population of 5,580.